You are currently viewing Scars You Can’t See: Mental Health and the Hidden Side of Hidradenitis Suppurativa

-Hidradenitis Suppurativa (HS) is a condition that affects both the body and the mind.
-At Thrive Reconstructive Surgery, we understand the deep impact HS has on every facet of life.
+Hidradenitis suppurativa (HS) is a condition that affects both the body and the mind.
+At Thrive Reconstructive Surgery, we understand the deep impact HS can have on every part of life.
 While the painful nodules, abscesses, and sinus tracts are visible signs of the disease, the emotional toll is just as profound, though often hidden.
-Though physical wounds may eventually heal, the mental and emotional scars can linger far longer.
+Though physical wounds may eventually heal, the mental and emotional scars can linger much longer.

-For those living with HS, the daily emotional struggle is often the hardest part: the constant exhaustion of managing symptoms, the sting of judgment, and the isolation that can come from feeling misunderstood.
-At Thrive, we see the story beneath the skin.
+For many living with HS, the daily emotional struggle is often the hardest part: the constant exhaustion of managing symptoms, the sting of judgment, and the isolation that can come from feeling misunderstood.
+At Thrive, we see beyond the skin.
 We see your quiet resilience, the hidden strength in every step you take.
-The fight is yours, but you are never alone.
+The fight may be yours, but you are never alone.

 The Emotional Weight of Chronic Pain

 HS is far more than a physical condition—it reaches into the very core of how you experience the world.
-This chronic, often painful disease doesn’t just cause physical pain; it creates a cycle of emotional and psychological strain.
-The painful lesions that reopen, drain, and scar time and again affect not just your body but your sense of self.
-This relentless cycle of pain creates an invisible but no less heavy burden.
+This chronic, often painful disease doesn’t just cause physical discomfort; it creates a cycle of emotional and psychological strain.
+The painful lesions that reopen, drain, and scar again and again can affect not only your body, but also your sense of self.
+Over time, this relentless cycle creates an invisible burden that can feel just as heavy as the physical pain.

 The emotional toll of HS is profound.
 It can alter how you navigate relationships, how you work, and how you feel about yourself.
 Chronic pain doesn’t just drain you physically—it takes a mental and emotional toll, too.
-It’s no surprise that many with HS face feelings of anxiety, depression, isolation, and shame as part of their experience.
+It’s no surprise that many people with HS experience feelings of anxiety, depression, isolation, and shame as part of their journey.

-Pain is not just a side effect of HS—it is woven into the very fabric of the disease.
-The emotional weight, including struggles with depression and even suicidal thoughts, isn’t something separate from the physical symptoms.
+Pain is not just a side effect of HS—it’s woven into the very fabric of the disease.
+The emotional weight, including struggles with depression and even thoughts of suicide, isn’t separate from the physical symptoms.
 It’s central to living with HS, and it deserves care, understanding, and support.

 When You Feel Like No One Understands

-One of the hardest things about HS is how isolating it can be.
-The pain may keep you from social events, and the embarrassment of the condition may lead you to avoid intimacy.
-The silence surrounding HS can be deafening, leaving you feeling unseen and misunderstood.
+One of the hardest parts of HS is how isolating it can feel.
+The pain may keep you from social activities, and the embarrassment of the condition may lead you to avoid intimacy.
+The silence surrounding HS can be overwhelming, leaving you feeling unseen and misunderstood.

-Unfortunately, the lack of understanding extends beyond just the silence—it often comes from those around you:
+Unfortunately, this lack of understanding extends beyond just the silence—it often comes from those around you:

 It’s okay to feel frustrated.
 It’s okay to feel exhausted.
-It’s okay to want more support.
+And it’s more than okay to want and deserve better support.

 You Are Not Alone

-The truth is that others have walked this path before you.
+The truth is, many others have walked this path before you.
 There are communities, online support groups, and advocacy organizations full of people who understand the unique challenges of living with HS.
-The simple power of hearing someone say, “I get it,” can be incredibly healing.
+Sometimes, simply hearing someone say “I get it” can be incredibly healing.

-At Thrive Reconstructive Surgery, we are committed to whole-person care.
+At Thrive Reconstructive Surgery, we are dedicated to whole-person care.
 That means we’re here not only for your physical treatment but also to support your emotional and mental well-being.
-We believe in seeing you for the full person you are—pain, strength, struggles, and all.
+We see you as a whole person—your pain, your strength, your struggles, and your resilience.

-At Thrive Reconstructive Surgery, we believe that addressing the emotional and psychological impact of HS is an essential part of comprehensive care.
-While there is no one-size-fits-all approach to living well with HS, we support strategies to help patients regain a sense of control and peace.
-These approaches, in line with the principles of the HS Foundation, are designed to empower you on your journey to well-being and include:
+At Thrive Reconstructive Surgery, we believe that caring for the emotional and psychological impact of HS is an essential part of comprehensive care.
+Living well with HS doesn’t look the same for everyone, but there are proven strategies to help patients regain a sense of control, confidence, and peace.
+Guided by the principles of the HS Foundation, our goal is to empower you with tools and support that strengthen your overall well-being.
+These strategies include:

-- Mind-Body Practices – Stress can aggravate HS flares.
-Techniques such as meditation, breathwork, guided imagery, or gentle yoga can help to calm the nervous system and reduce inflammation.
-Allocating a few minutes daily to these practices can positively impact your mental well-being.
+• Mind-Body Practices — Stress can trigger or worsen HS flares.
+Techniques such as meditation, breathwork, guided imagery, or gentle yoga can help to calm the nervous system and may reduce inflammation.
+Even a few minutes a day can positively impact your mental well-being.
 Apps like Calm, Insight Timer, and Headspace offer guided sessions for beginners.

-- Journaling – Whether you use a paper journal or an app like Day One, documenting your experiences can help you identify emotional patterns, reflect on progress, and validate your feelings.
-Journaling has been associated with reduced symptoms of depression and anxiety, and it is a tangible reminder that your story matters.
+• Journaling —Whether you use a paper journal or an app like Day One, writing about your experiences can help you identify emotional patterns, reflect on progress, and validate your feelings.
+Journaling has been associated with reduced symptoms of depression and anxiety, and it serves as a tangible reminder that your story matters.

-- Ask for Help – Don’t do it alone.
-Rely on friends, networks, or care providers.
+• Asking for Help — You don’t have to face HS alone.
+Lean on trusted friends, support networks, or care providers.
 Thrive Reconstructive Surgery offers mental health referrals.
-In crisis, call or text the 988 Suicide & Crisis Lifeline 24/7 at 988.
+And if you’re ever in crisis, call or text the 988 Suicide & Crisis Lifeline, available 24/7.

 Beyond the Hurt, We See You

-At our practice, care begins with seeing you, not just the symptoms, not just the scars.
+At our practice, care begins with seeing you, not just the symptoms and not just the scars.
 We understand that HS is more than a skin condition.
 It’s a daily weight, a private pain, a story written in silences and strength.
-While physical wounds may come and go, the emotional toll is constant, often invisible, and just as real.
+While physical wounds may heal, the emotional toll is constant, often invisible, and just as real.

 That’s why we look beyond the hurt.
-We see the ways you show up in the world despite it—the quiet resilience, the moments of courage, the determination to keep going.
-The truth is, you are not just living with HS; you are living through it, and that deserves care that honors every part of who you are.
+We see the ways you continue to show up in the world despite it—the quiet resilience, the moments of courage, and the determination to keep going.
+The truth is, you are not simply living with HS; you are living through it.
+And that deserves care that honors every part of who you are.

 You are not alone in this.